 "I think it's the best deal we can probably get," he said.
 "It's bipartisan, and it prevents a government shutdown."

-Rep. Mike Turner, R-Ohio, who has emerged as a leading voice for defense hawks, helped organize a letter from 102 House Republicans to chamber leaders calling for a federal budget that "fully funds defense" at $612 billion.
+Rep. Mike Turner, R-Ohio, who has emerged as a leading voice for defense hawks, helped organize a letter from 102 House Republicans to chamber leaders calling for a federal budget that "fully funds defense" at $612 billion. total.
 Though the deal fell shy of that number, he indicated ahead of the vote that he would back it, in part because of the certainty it provides the military.

 Even as some hawkish lawmakers offered measured praise, the defense industry appeared pleased.